 In 1958, as a child, J.P. and his family traveled by train from Arkansas to northern California on Santa Fe's "San Francisco Chief."
 From that time forward, railroads and the American landscape through which these trains passed captured his imagination.
 His love of wilderness grew as he hiked in the intermountain West and canoed rivers of the Ozarks.

 Bell has photographed since 1987.
 His inventory includes images from the Ozark Mountains, western United States, Africa, the Middle East, South America and Europe.
-Most recently his archive contains material from the Southeast United States coastal area and from South Florida.
+Most recently his archive contains material from the Southeast United States coastal area and from Florida.

 J.P.'s special interests include transportation, landscapes and whitewater sports.
-Bell's photographic prints are sold through Art Form Gallery in Van Buren, Arkansas and the Cantrell Gallery in Little Rock, Arkansas.
+Bell's photographic prints are sold through Wester Legacy Gallery in Van Buren, Arkansas and the Cantrell Gallery in Little Rock, Arkansas.
 His photography has been included in fine art collections of individual collectors, banks, hospitals, and corporate offices throughout the United States.
 One of Bell's major clients is Bank of the Ozarks with headquarters in Little Rock, Arkansas.
 His black and white photographs may be seen in the bank's branches throughout Arkansas and Texas, and in the bank's facilities in Alabama, Georgia, the Carolinas, Florida, New York City, and Los Angeles.

-Bell's photography and articles have appeared in Locomotive and Railway Preservation, Railfan and Railroad, the Arkansas Gazette, Arkansas Times, Washington Post, National Geographic maps, and River magazines.
+Bell's photography and written articles have appeared in Locomotive and Railway Preservation, Railfan and Railroad, the Arkansas Gazette, Arkansas Times, Washington Post, National Geographic maps, and River magazines.